Updated August 10, 2020

 • If you’re facing housing issues related to the coronavirus crisis, get free advice over the phone: 212-979-0611 and see this link:

-• Housing court is pretty much closed as evictions and hearings are all suspended indefinitely; you can still access court for illegal lockouts, housing code violations and repair orders:
+• You can access housing court for illegal lockouts, housing code violations and repair orders:

 Housing Court Answers Hotline: 212-962-4795